 To say that A gets B to do something B would not otherwise do is to say A has the capacity to reproduce a particular social relation between A and B, a relation within which B will act in the proscribed way.
 The sanctions at A's disposal are precisely what defines the relation between A and B, and A's power (capacity) consists in preventing B from escaping that relation (this is what transforming a relation is).
-To say that a manager dominates workers by being in a position to force them to do particular tasks (which they otherwise would not do) is a shorthand for saying that workers are unable to transform the relation within which they must obey their bosses and that the costs to the individual worker of trying to escape the relation are greater than staying in it.
-This does not imply that workers are powerless within this relation, since they are formally free to quit and that they can collectively resist the domination of the boss in various ways.
+To say that a manager dominates workers by being in a position to force them to do particular tasks (which they otherwise would not do) is a shorthand for saying that workers are unable to transform the relation within which they must obey their bosses and that the costs to the individual worker of trying to escape the relation, since they are formally free to quit and that they can collectively resist the domination of the boss in various ways.
 But they are, nevertheless, dominated situationally in so far as their capacity (power) to determine their specific activities within production are less than the capacity of their bosses.]

-4. The State
+4. THE STATE

 4.1 General definition.

 Domination is not just a problem of interpersonal relations as the metaphor of A getting B to act in particular ways suggests.
 Domination is inscribed in social institutions of various sorts.
 This is crucial, for it is the institutionalization of domination that makes it stable over time.